Home

 Season Tickets for this event are available through our office at 503-232-2300 or online here!
 A season ticket represents a 40% savings off single ticket prices.

-Scott Borg is Director and Chief Economist of the U.S. Cyber Consequences Unit, and a Senior Research Fellow at the Center for Digital Strategies, Tuck School of Business, Dartmouth College.
+Scott Borg is the Director and Chief Economist of the non-profit U.S. Cyber Consequences Unit (US-CCU), and a Senior Research Fellow in International Security Studies at the Fletcher School of Tufts University.